danielnemenyi/latoupiefolle/_notes/about.md

 an <a href="/people">Index of
 Names</a> and of Concepts as they relate to R13 and a number of 'dossiers' on salient features of and around the work of the Genealogy group of CERFI.
-As part of the project we will also engage in a dialogue series with researchers whose work intersects with this research and a translation worlshops.
+As part of the project we will also engage in a series of dialogues with researchers whose work intersects with this.

 The project's researchers are [[Susana Caló|Dr Susana Caló]] and [[Patrick ffrench|Professor Patrick ffrench]] who started working